vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 ### The difference with indent

-Don’t forget that code related to indentation, such as `autoindent` or `indentexpr` settings, goes in a different location again: `~/.vim/indent` or `~/.vim/after/indent`.
+Don’t forget that code related to indentation goes in a different location
+again: `~/.vim/indent` or `~/.vim/after/indent`.
 Those files are called if you include the word `indent` in your `:filetype` call.
+You should use this layout for files that change [`'autoindent'`][ai] or [`'indentexpr'`][ie] settings, for example.

-You can put indent settings in your filetype plugin if you want to—Vim won’t protest, or even notice—but remember that ideally here we’re trying to find the *right place* for things.
+You can put indent settings in your filetype plugin if you want to, but remember that ideally here we’re trying to find the *right place* for things.
+Putting your indent settings in the right place keeps them separate from all other filetype-specific settings, to give users an easy way to load only what they want using appropriate arguments to `:filetype`.

 ### Detecting filetypes